EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-14-Getting-started-with-3D-printing.md

 -
 layout: post
-title: "1rst Day of fablab intership"
-subtitle: "This is the post subtitle."
-date: 2022-09-07
-background: '/PATH_TO_IMAGE'

 ---
 This in an introduction to one of the 3D printers Prusa i3 3MKS used in the fablab.
 To beggin we start by the the digital product and then we transit to the physical product.